Elton John Says He Wants ‘Honest’ Portrayal Of His Life In ‘Rocketman’

 In the film, John is portrayed by Kingsman star Taron Egerton, who breathes life into the role in a way that shows off not only the musical genius of the legendary singer and songwriter but also reveals the human side to the man that fans think they know.

-Egerton stated as reported by The Daily Mail that portraying John has “been the greatest joy of my professional life.
-It’s amazing that this working-class kid is now one of the biggest icons in the world.”
+Egerton stated, as reported by The Daily Mail, that portraying John has “been the greatest joy of my professional life.”

+“It’s amazing that this working-class kid is now one of the biggest icons in the world.”

-Egerton’s portrayal of the titular role is supported by actors Jamie Bell (as Bernie Taupin, John’s songwriting partner of 50 years), Richard Madden (as John Reid, John’s manager), and Bryce Dallas Howard (as Sheila Eileen, John’s mother).
+Egerton’s portrayal of the titular role is supported by actors Jamie Bell (as Bernie Taupin, John’s songwriting partner of 50 years), Richard Madden (as John Reid, John’s manager), and Bryce Dallas Howard (as Sheila Eileen Dwight, John’s mother).

-In the film, Egerton sings all the iconic songs that fans know and love from John including “Rocketman,” “Your Song,” “Don’t Go Breaking My Heart,” “I’m Still Standing,” “Bennie and The Jets,” “Sacrifice,” “Crocodile Rock,” “Goodbye Yellow Brick Road,” and “Tiny Dancer” to name a few.
+In the film, Egerton sings all the iconic songs that fans know and love from John including “Rocketman,” “Your Song,” “Don’t Go Breaking My Heart,” “I’m Still Standing,” “Bennie and The Jets,” “Sacrifice,” “Crocodile Rock,” “Goodbye Yellow Brick Road,” and “Tiny Dancer,” to name a few.

-Earlier this year, the musician announced his retirement from touring to spend more time with his two sons with husband David Furnish, Elijah and Zachary.
+Earlier this year, the musician announced his retirement from touring to spend more time with Elijah and Zachary, his two sons with husband David Furnish.

 “Why now?
-Well, before the children, I thought … this is what I’m going be doing till the day I die,” he said.
+Well, before the children, I thought … this is what I’m going be doing till the day I die,” he said, as quoted by Page Six.
 “But I don’t want to be traveling away from my children.
 They need me.
-I need them much more than another tour or doing another show,” reported Page Six.
+I need them much more than another tour or doing another show.”

 View this post on Instagram